ibm-cloud-docs/vmware-service/vmaas/tgw-viewing-deleting-connections.md

 {{site.data.content.vms-deprecated-note}}

-You can view the status of your {{site.data.keyword.tg_full}} connection and delete the connection group if you no longer need it.
+You can view the status of your {{site.data.keyword.tg_full_notm}} connection and delete the connection group if you no longer need it.

 ## Procedure to view {{site.data.keyword.tg_short}} connection details
 {: #tgw-viewing-connections-proc}